AG-Econ/EconofCrimeoverTimeSpace/README.md

 For the second part, I have already provided the datafile I obtained with this scraping code and you can follow along the code with me, if you wish.

+You need to change the directory paths in the code files accordingly.

 ## Installing packages

 There are a few packages we'll use that you need to install.
 Some basic general-use Python libraries you'll need to install (or probably already have):